 Dividends paid on our ADSs generally will constitute "foreign source income" for purposes of the foreign tax credit.
 Foreign withholding tax (if any) paid on dividends on our ADSs at the rate applicable to a United States Holder (taking into account any applicable income tax treaty) may, subject to limitations and conditions, be treated as foreign income tax eligible for credit against such holder's United States federal income tax liability or, at such holder's election, eligible for deduction in computing such holder's United States federal taxable income.
-If a refund of the tax withheld is available under the laws of the state of Israel or under the applicable income tax treaty, the amount of tax withheld that is refundable will not be eligible for such credit against a United States Holder's U.S. federal income tax liability (and will not be eligible for the deduction against U.S. federal taxable income).
-If the dividends are taxed as "qualified dividend income," as discussed below, the amount of the dividend taken into account for purposes of calculating the foreign tax credit limitation will generally be limited to the gross amount of the dividend, multiplied by the reduced rate applicable to the qualified dividend income, divided by the highest rate of tax normally applicable to dividends.
-The limitation on foreign taxes eligible for credit is calculated separately with respect to specific classes of income.
-For this purpose, any dividends distributed by us with respect to ADSs will generally constitute "passive category income."
+If a refund of the tax withheld is available under the laws of the state of Israel or under the applicable income tax liability (and will not be eligible for the deduction against U.S. federal taxable income).
+If the dividends are taxed as "qualified dividend income," as discussed below, the amount of the dividend taken into account for purposes of calculating the foreign tax credit limitation will generally be limited to the gross amount of the dividend, multiplied by the reduced rate applicable to the qualified dividend income, For this purpose, any dividends distributed by us with respect to ADSs will generally constitute "passive category income."